 For further details and suggestions for funding, please refer to Student Services on this website: http://www.esacanada.com/student-services#financial-aid.

-ESA is pleased to present two awards in each of our Professional Fire Fighter Programs - Flex.
-These awards recognize outstanding performance.
+ESA is pleased to present one award in our Professional Fire Fighter - Flex Programs.
+This recognizes outstanding performance.

 - Award for Academic Excellence, Professional Fire Fighter Program - Flex.
 This award is given to the student with the highest average on the written examinations of the NFPA 1001 program.

-The ESA Professional Fire Fighter Program - Flex is blended training over seventeen weeks.
+The ESA Professional Fire Fighter Program - Flex is blended training (part-time online study and full-time review and practical).

 Weeks 1- 14 - Part-time

-The theory portion of the Fire - Flex program is online, scheduled, self-study for 14 weeks.
+The theory portion of the Fire - Flex program is online, scheduled, self-study over 14 weeks.
 The program is facilitated by ESA instructors, with assignments, quizzes, and other learning and assessment tools completed during this time.
-The program also includes an online firefighter fitness training component.

 Weeks 15- 17 - Full-time

-One week of theory review and key lectures is presented at ESA.
+One week of theory review and key lectures at ESA, and practical training including:

-- HazMat (Hazardous Materials) training scheduled at Station 4, Strathcona County Emergency Services (SCES).
+- HazMat (Hazardous Materials) training scheduled at Spruce Grove Fire Services (SGFS).

 - Vehicle Extrication is scheduled in Strathcona County.